TextZip/textzip.github.io/_posts/2021-05-02-AVR-Diaries-01-Port-Manipulation.md

 ---
 title: Hands On with AVR - 01 Port Manipulation
 date: 2021-05-04 19:13:20 +/-0530
-categories: [Tutorials, AVR Dairies]
+categories: [Resources, AVR Dairies]
 tags: [atmega328p,port,pin,register,bit math]     # TAG names should always be lowercase
 image: /assets/img/PortManipulation/arduino_label.png
 ---
-Port Manipulation refers to the technique of directly working with the underlying registers of the ATmega chip(in this context) instead of relying on predefined arduino functions.
-This is primarily done to reduce the memory footprint of your code and also to make it run faster.
+Port Manipulation refers to the technique of directly working with the underlying registers of the ATmega chip(in this context) instead of relying on predefined Arduino functions.
+This is primarily done to reduce your code's memory footprint and make it run faster.

-To understand how the memory and speed get effected by using the arduino functions lets take an example,
+To understand how the memory and speed get affected by using the Arduino functions, lets take an example,

 Here is the code for the arduino **pinMode()** function: